Rowee13/Rowee13/README.md

 Hi 👋 My name is Rowee
 ======================

 I teach myself how to code.
-Well, I have Udemy courses definitely
+Well, I have definitely taken Udemy courses.
 ------------------------------

-I am an architect who became interested in technology and software development which leads me to learn programming in 2021.
-From the day I decided to learn how to build applications, I explore software architecture to understand its fundamental needs.
-Now, I am focusing on frontend and mobile app development to launch and build my ideas with the help of firebase as a backend technology.
+I am an architect who became interested in technology and software development, which led me to learn programming in 2021.
+From the day I decided to learn how to build applications, I explored software architecture to understand its fundamental needs.
+Now, I am focusing on frontend and mobile app development to launch and build my ideas with the help of Firebase as a backend technology.

 *   🌍  I'm based in Manila, Philippines
 *   🖥️  See my portfolio at [ArchitechRowee](http://www.architechrowee.com)